jpdiv-code/ginec/README.md

 - Comparison (flag-setting only)

 #### Control Flow
-- Absolute and conditional jumps
+- Absolute and relative jumps, unconditional and conditional (on FLAGS)
-- Subroutine calls and returns
-- Stack operations (PUSH/POP)

-#### Float16 Arithmetic
-Registers store raw IEEE 754 half-precision values.

-Supported operations:
-- Integer ↔ float16 conversion
-- Addition, subtraction
-- Multiplication, division
-- Comparison (flag-setting)

-No transcendental operations are provided.
+- Call/return using the stack

 ---